Concordance of Seifert surfaces: Raising the Haken number and the volume

 \begin{lem} Given a standard presentation of a non-disk Seifert surface $F$, and given an $N>0$ there is a concordance of $F$ with a Seifert surface $F\p$ such that $K\p$ is hyperbolic and $S^3-K\p$ has Haken number at least $N$. \end{lem}

 \begin{proof} In the construction of the previous section replace each of the tangles $\alpha$ and $\gamma$ by $N$ copies of itself stacked one on top of the other.
 This gives $N$ disjoint copies of the exteriors of $\alpha$ and $\gamma$.
-The boundaries of the exteriors of these tangles are all incompressible and non-parallel in $S^3-K\p$. \end{proof}
+The boundaries of the exteriors of these tangles are all incompressible and non-parallel in $S^3-K\p$.
+By the gluing lemma the exterior of the new knot is an excellent Haken manifold and it follows that $K\p$ is hyperbolic.\end{proof}

 \begin{lem} Given a standard presentation of a non-disk Seifert surface $F$, and given a $V>0$ there is a concordance of $F$ with a Seifert surface $F\p$ such that $K\p$ is hyperbolic and $S^3-K\p$ has volume at least $N$. \end{lem}